Pike River Mine disaster: Legacy

 The disaster was the primary motivator in updating New Zealand's health and safety legislation, resulting in establishment of WorkSafe New Zealand in December 2013 and the Health and Safety at Work Act 2015.

 The Blackball Museum of Working Class History includes a memorial wheel dedicated to those who have died at work in New Zealand, with a special section for the miners who died in the Pike River Mine disaster.
 It was the site of a memorial service to mark the fourth anniversary of the event; wreaths were laid and a choir performed a piece dedicated to the victims.

+A feature length film titled Pike River directed by Robert Sarkies was released in New Zealand on 30 October 2025, a little under a month before the fifteenth anniversary of the disaster.
+The film dramatises the victims' families in the aftermath, focusing on Anna Osborne and Sonya Rockhouse (portrayed by Melanie Lynskey and Robyn Malcolm, respectively).